matiasmateu/rxjs-devtools/packages/rxjs-devtools-react/README.md

 # RxJS DevTools React Integration

+> **Project Status: Under Development**
+>
+> Note: This project is currently under active development.
+Only beta versions will be published for now.
+Features, APIs, and behaviors may change frequently until a stable release is announced.

 This package provides a React integration for [RxJS DevTools](../rxjs-devtools-chrome-extension), enabling seamless connection between your React app and the RxJS DevTools Chrome extension.
 It allows you to:

 - Display your app name in the devtools UI